Department of National Development (Australia)

-The Department of National Development was an Australian government department that existed between March 1950 and December 1972, and briefly between December 1977 and December 1979.
+The Department of National Development was an Australian government department that existed between March 1950 and December 1972, and between December 1977 and December 1979.

 History

 The Department of National Development was established in March 1950, with Richard Casey, Baron Casey as its Minister.
 Media reported that the new Department would plan for the supply of basic commodities, promote decentralisation and regional development and plan for the development of primary and manufacturing industries and the stimulation of housing construction.

 By 1969, the Department consisted of five divisions: the resources policy division; the northern development division; the Bureau of Mineral Resources; the Forestry and Timber Bureau; and the division of national mapping.

-The Department was one of six abolished by the Whitlam Government in December 1972.
+The Department was one of six abolished by the Whitlam government in December 1972.
 It functions were split between four new departments, namely the Department of Environment and Conservation, the Department of Minerals and Energy and the Department of Northern Development, as well as two established departments—the Department of Works and the Department of Primary Industry.

-The department was created for the second time on 20 December 1977 in the Fraser Government before it was abolished two years later in 8 December 1979.
+The department was created for the second time on 20 December 1977, by the Fraser government, before it was abolished two years later in 8 December 1979.

 Scope

-Information about the department's functions and/or government funding allocation could be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements and in the Department's annual reports.
+Information about the department's functions and government funding allocation could be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements and in the Department's annual reports.

 At its first creation, the Department was responsible for the following: